Nature, Language, Process

 Applying NLP Techniques to Parallelize Code

-2023: Tal Kadosh et al. Domain-Specific Code Language Models: Unraveling the Potential for HPC Codes and Tasks.
+2024: Tal Kadosh et al. MonoCoder: Domain-Specific Code Language Model for HPC Codes and Tasks. 🏆 Outstanding paper at IEEE High Performance Extreme Computing.
 Preprint.

 2023: Nadav Schneider, Tal Kadosh, Niranjan Hasabnis, Timothy Mattson, Yuval Pinter, and Gal Oren.
 MPI-rical: Data-Driven MPI Distributed Parallelism Assistance with Transformers.
-Preprint.
+SC'23 Workshop.
+PDF.
 Code, data.

-2022: Re'em Harel, Yuval Pinter, and Gal Oren.
+2023: Re'em Harel, Yuval Pinter, and Gal Oren.
 Learning to Parallelize in a Shared-Memory Environment with Transformers.
+PPoPP.
+Abstract.
 Preprint.
 Code, data.
 Model.

 In addition, I am continuing my involvement with the UniMorph project (2020: v.
 3.0; 2022: v.
 4.0); and with the Academy of the Hebrew Language, codifying the Universal Dependencies standards for Hebrew and maintaining the Hebrew Treebank (2023: v.
 2.12).
 I co-organized the Stories Shared and Lessons Learned workshop at EMNLP 2022, as well as two BlackboxNLP workshops (2020, 2021).
 I am a member of the EU COST action on Universality, diversity and idiosyncrasy in language technology (UniDive).